 For animal lovers, visit Timbavati!
 Our favorite time to go is in the winter with the VIP tours.
 In the summer, you can feed the deer at Wisconsin Deer Park.

-If you go during summer, consider visiting Land of Natura‘s unique waterpark in a man-made lake.
+If you go during the summer, consider visiting Land of Natura‘s unique waterpark in a man-made lake.
 The park features a huge inflatable obstacle course and a relaxing beach.

 For indoor activities outside of the resorts, try the Tommy Bartlett Exploratorium.
 It is a long-standing Wisconsin Dells fixture and focuses on the magic of science.
 Try checking out Buffalo Phils, where the food is delivered by model train and is connected to Knuckleheads Amusement Center.
 Check out Wizard Quest, an Escape Room, or the candy store Goody Good Dum Drops.